Getting Iron for the Bullhorn God

 And that was just our wing.
-They had recently stood down the Titan wings–older, liquid fueled missiles were accidents waiting to happen–but there were still 5 other ICBM wings with more stable, solid fueled Minuteman ICBMs.
+They had recently stood down the Titan wings–older, liquid fueled missiles had been accidents waiting to happen–but there were still five other ICBM wings with more stable, solid fueled Minuteman ICBMs.

 Not to mention the Navy’s Boomers (SLBM launching subs), and Tomahawks.

-AF GLCMs (ground-launched cruise missiles) and Army Pershing Intermediate Range Ballistic Missiles really terrified Andropov and Gorbachev, so they were going away (see INF below).
+AF GLCMs (ground-launched cruise missiles) and Army Pershing Intermediate Range Ballistic Missiles (IRBMs) had really terrified Andropov and Gorbachev, so they were going away (see INF below).

 As the clock wound down, we would get reminders from the Bullhorn god.